 _ _ _ _ _ _ _ _

 That wraps up our overview of ACT testing accommodations.
 The best way to get more information about how to get extra time or other accommodations on the ACT is by contacting the ACT directly, or by consulting with the official at your school in charge of the application process.
-If you’re looking for support with any other aspect of the test, head over to Inspirica Pros’ ACT headquarters.
-Our squad of test gurus would love to help you crush the ACT.
+If you’re looking for support with any other aspect of the test, head over to Inspirica Pros’ ACT headquarters, where our team of experienced ACT tutors are ready to help you crush the ACT.